What is an orbital bone, and what happens when an orbital bone breaks?

 Orbital bones: crucial to supporting eye health

-Orbital bones provide a base within the skull for the eyeball to rest, allowing the eye to move and function properly.
-This structure is designed to provide strong protection for your eyes in the event of head trauma or injury, though sometimes the bones themselves can sustain a fracture.
+Orbital bones provide a base within the skull for the eye to rest, allowing the eye to move and function properly.
+This structure is designed to provide protection for your eyes in the event of head trauma or injury, though sometimes the bones themselves can sustain a fracture.

-When the eyeball is properly supported by the orbital structure, it can function on its own, connect to critical veins and arteries, and promote healthy overall vision.
+When the eye is properly supported by the orbital structure, it can typically function on its own, connect to critical veins and arteries, and promote healthy overall vision.